All Templates

 Multiple Choice

-If offered locally, how would you prefer to participate?
+If a community microgrid were offered locally, how would you prefer to participate?
 Select up to three.

 Q11